muskanTaza/Tazapay-VS-Code-Assistant/README.md

 ### 1. Welcome View (New!)

-After installation, the **TazaPay MCP Welcome** view opens automatically in your sidebar with:
+After installation, the **TazaPay** view opens automatically in your sidebar with:

 - **🤖 AI Assistant Button** - Click to open GitHub Copilot Chat with `@tazapay` ready
 - **🔐 Secret Key Input** - Enter your TazaPay secret key to unlock advanced tools